kgn3400/carousel/readme.md

 # Carousel

 <br/>
-The Carousel integration helper allows you to create a binary_sensor or sensor which rotate through a set of the same type of entities in the same card, with a user defined time interval. if the binary_sensors/sensors set has the same attribute, it's possible to use cards which support showing attributes.
+The Carousel Integration Helper lets you create a dynamic sensor or binary sensor that automatically rotates through a set of similar entities on the same card, at a time interval you choose.
+If your selected sensors share the same attribute, you can even use cards that display these attributes for a richer, more interactive dashboard experience.
+Bring your data to life and keep your interface fresh with the Carousel Integration Helper!
 <br/>
 <br/>